awesomemotive/wp-simple-pay-lite/stripe-checkout/README.txt

 A popular known plugin that does this is "Google Analytics for WordPress".
 Try unchecking one or both of these options: 1) Track outbound clicks & downloads, 2) Check Advanced Settings, then make sure "Track outbound clicks as pageviews" is un-checked.

-See the official Stripe checkout [documentation](https://stripe.com/docs/checkout) for further troubleshooting.
+See the official [Stripe checkout documentation](https://stripe.com/docs/checkout) for further troubleshooting.

+== Screenshots ==

+TODO: Screenshots

 == Changelog ==